zeptofs/mt9/README.md

 require 'mt9'
 ```

 Unlike ABA, MT9 requires that all credits must be grouped together in the same credit file, and all debits in the same debit file.
-Two methods are exposed to create a credit (`MT9#batch_credits`) or debit batch (`MT9#batch_debits`)
+Two methods `MT9#batch_credits` and `MT9#batch_debits` are exposed to create a credit or debit batch respectively.

 When transactions are added to the batch object, their transaction code is automatically set for the type of batch they're in (either `051` for credit batches or `000` for debit batches).
 [List of valid transaction codes](https://github.com/zeptofs/mt9/blob/main/lib/mt9/values.rb#L14)

+> **Note**
+> A single batch can only hold up to a maximum of 9,999,999,999 cents ($99,999,999.99) in total of transactions.

+Example usage:
 ```ruby
 # Initialise a credit batch
 credit_batch = MT9.batch_credits(